,

 Honora had 2 brothers and 4 sisters.
 Mary Ann, the eldest, was born a year after her parents marriage.
 John came a year after that.
 Honora was the third child, followed 2 years later by a brother, Peter, who died at the age of 3.
 Her younger sister Sarah was born in 1875, followed 2 years later by Maggie, and 3 years later by Lizzie.

-The family moved to Van Buren Street in Newark, NJ the year that Honora was born and lived there at least until 1895.
+The family moved to Van Buren Street in Newark, NJ in the year that Honora was born, and they lived there at least until 1895.
 But while they stayed on Van Buren St, they never stayed in any one house for very long.
 They started out at 101 Van Buren, moved to 93, then 99, then 107, and finally 69 Van Buren.

 Marriage and Children